Dean's Scholars Curriculum

 Summary

-• Select research topic & question
+• Select research topic and question

 • Develop problem statement, literature review, and research design/proposal